Uncer10ty/Fynance/README.md

 python run.py
 ```

-## Contributing
-- Fork the repo, create a feature branch, and open a PR describing the change.
-- Prefer small, focused commits and include any necessary migration or setup steps.

 ## Troubleshooting
 - If the server fails to start, check `config.py` for invalid settings.
 - Ensure required packages are installed from `requirements.txt`.